ginobaltazar7/66daysofdata/GenAI/free_courses/Applied_LLMs_Intro/week1_part1_foundations.md

 Understanding the utilization of generative AI models, especially LLMs, can also be gleaned from the extensive array of startups operating in this domain.

-An [infographic](https://www.sequoiacap.com/article/generative-ai-act-two/) presented by Sequoia Capital highlighted these companies across diverse sectors, illustrating the versatile applications and the significant presence of numerous players in the generative AI space.
+An [infographic](https://www.sequoiacap.com/article/generative-ai-act-two/) in an article "GenAI:Act Two" Sequoia Capital highlighted these companies across diverse sectors, illustrating the versatile applications and the significant presence of numerous players in the generative AI space.

 Source: [https://markovate.com/blog/applications-and-use-cases-of-llm/](https://markovate.com/blog/applications-and-use-cases-of-llm/)